Peanut Butter Rice Krispies with Chocolate

 But this Amish recipe for chocolate peanut butter Rice Krispie bars starts with a thin layer of fluffy cake on the bottom.

 When I was with the Amish youth group, we had many fun gatherings and outings.
 From picnics, ball games, socials, etc., we had great times and lots of good food.

 Many times every family was assigned to bring food along for our outings.
 And dessert bars/cookie bars are some of the easiest desserts to transport.

 There are so many different kinds that you can make, and they make a great stand-alone dessert.

-So we had lots of different bar recipes that we loved to bake.
-And these chocolate rice crispy treats were among some of our favorites.
+So we had lots of different bar recipes that we loved to bake, such as chocolate chip cookie bars, homemade brownies, oat fudge bars, and Reese's Peanut Butter bars.
+These chocolate rice crispy treats were also among our favorites.